 Line the trench with landscape fabric taking care to overlap the fabric at the seams.
 Place a 6-inch layer of small rocks on top of the fabric and tamp it with the plate compactor.
-Add more rock and until the footing layer is 6 inches below the grade level.
+Add more rock until the footing layer is 6 inches below the grade level.

-Mix the mortar in a wheelbarrow, combining 3 parts sand and 1 part portland cement.
-You'll use 5 to 6 quarts of water with a 50-pound bag of portland cement, and you want to be careful to not use too much water.
+Mix mortar in a wheelbarrow, combining 3 parts sand and 1 part Portland cement.
+You'll use 5 to 6 quarts of water with a 50-pound bag of Portland cement, and you want to be careful to not use too much water.
 Pour water in the wheelbarrow and combine it with the cement and sand mixture.
 Stir the mixture and add water slowly until the mortar is a pliable thick paste -- you want it to stick to the trowel when you turn it upside down, not drip off.
 Air temperatures and humidity can influence the thickness of the mix.
 The mortar package instructions will give you an approximate amount of water to use, but you'll have to be careful to find the right consistency as you stir in water.

 Pour the mortar over the rock foundation and let it harden for at least one day.

 Place a stake at each end of the foundation's trench and run a mason's line between them.
 Select the largest stones for the wall base.
 Place your first stone at one end just barely touching the mason's line.
 Place your next stone snugly beside the first stone and continue until the wall's base line is laid.

 Wet the rocks before applying mortar allowing the mortar to stick better.
 Trowel mortar between the base rocks.
 Use wet rags to wipe off any excess mortar.